 (3) If a person is in detention under a preventative detention order, the Inspector of Custodial Services Act 2003 section 46(1) does not authorise the disclosure of information, or the making of a statement, in relation to the person or the detention unless the Inspector of Custodial Services has first consulted the Commissioner about disclosing the information or making the statement.

 [Section 55 amended: No. 35 of 2014 s.
-38(8).]
+38(8); No. 5 of 2024 s.
+36.]

 56. Law relating to legal professional privilege not affected